gregorywmorris/dcj-manufacturing-oil-rig/README.md

 # Implementation
 ###### Infrastructure
+1. Docker image MySQL
 1. Run the `db_creation.sql` query; create the database in MySQL.
 1. Create an AWS S3 bucket using AWS command line / Terraform with `s3-terraform.tf`.
 ###### ETL
 1. Import the oil well sensor logs into the logs folder and import the profile file into the profile folder.
 1. Run the `tab-to-csv.py` script; converts sensor logs to CSV.